 What should legal advisers separate from the will?

 The first discipline is separation.
 Some matters belong in legal instruments.
 Some belong in private instructions.
-Some belong in a secure vault that can be updated without redrafting the will.
+Some belong in a secure digital legacy vault that can be updated without redrafting the will.
 A client who understands those categories is less likely to overload one document or leave sensitive information in the wrong place.

 How can legacy planning improve client conversations?